 There can be a valid claim to a mere collocation of separate integers none of which interact1, or of successive processes, or steps in a process, which are directed to different qualities of the article to be manufactured2.
-In such cases, however, it is prima facie sufficient to invalidate the claim that each integer, or part of the process, is old when taken by itself3; the claim can be valid only if invention was involved in selecting the best integers or process steps to put together
+In such cases, however, it is prima facie sufficient to invalidate the claim that each integer, or part of the process, is old when taken by itself3; the claim can be valid only if invention was involved in selecting the best integers or process steps to put together4, and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.